Hair Transplant in Turkey » Blog » DHI vs FUE Hair Transplant

 ScarringMinimal, fewer micro-injuries in recipient areaTiny dot scars in donor and recipient areas

-Shock Loss RiskLower due to less graft handlingSlightly higher, typically temporary
+Shock Loss RiskLower due to less graft handlingSlightly higher, temporary

 Donor Hair Survival Rate90–95% with skilled implantation90–95% with skilled extraction